Love at first send — Save 30% on Sender subscriptions! Claim Now

 • Ethnicity, etc.

-2. Geographic — Where Are They?
+2. Geographic Segmentation — Where is Your Audience?

 Geographic attributes refer to the location or the specific geographical areas in which the target market resides.
+It involves splitting your target market into segments based on their location.

 Some examples of geographic attributes include: